shaliulab/idtrackerai/README.md

 terminal.
 Read the following paragraph only if your are not familiar using the terminal in linux operating systems.

-In linux Mint you can open one using the icon ">_" in your toolbar.
+In linux Mint you can open one using the icon ">_" in the bottom panel.
 We provide the commands needed to install idtracker.ai from the terminal.
 You can type them directly in the command line and press ENTER to execute them.
 Use the right button in your mouse to copy and paste commands from the instructinos to the terminal.
 (NOTE: